JavlonAbdumannopovv/react-interview-questions/README.md

     ```

  #### What are the exceptions on React component naming?

      The component names should start with a uppercase letter but there are few exceptions on this convention.
 The lowercase tag names with a dot (property accessors) are still considered as valid component names.

      For example the below tag can be compiled to a valid component,

      ```jsx harmony
-         render() {
+     render(){
         return (
-                <obj.component/> // `React.createElement(obj.component)`
+            <obj.component /> // `React.createElement(obj.component)`
            )
      }
      ```

    **[⬆ Back to Top](#table-of-contents)**